 Arboviral Disease Surveillance in Kansas

-The Kansas Department of Health and Environment conducts limited arboviral disease surveillance.
 Arboviral diseases are those that are passed from arthropods, such as mosquitoes and ticks to humans.
 Many of these diseases are reportable, when diagnosed in people, to KDHE.
-The Kansas Biological Survey conducts mosquito surveillance in select counties from May — September.
-The Army conducts mosquito surveillance at Fort Riley and those results are shared with KDHE.
-The mosquitoes are tested for West Nile virus, St. Louis encephalitis virus, and La Crosse encephalitis virus at the Kansas Health and Environmental Laboratories.
+The Kansas Department of Health and Environment conducts limited mosquito surveillance, in cooperation with state partners, from June – September.
+The mosquitoes are tested for West Nile virus (WNV), St. Louis encephalitis virus (SLE), and La Crosse encephalitis virus (LAC) at the Kansas Health and Environmental Laboratories (KHEL).